royriojas/coffe-maker/readme.md

 # run the build target to generate the changelog, annotated documentation and apidocs.
 grunt build
 ```

+This repo contains:

+- The code is inside `src/js`
+- And the tests are inside `src/specs`
+- Example of testing things like `window.location` and `window.alert` in case you need to test this kind of things
+without requiring to really access the global scope.

 ## Running the tests